mp3monster/fluent-bit-classic-to-yaml-converter/README.md

 There are some functional gaps/needs that need to be addressed, and the plan is to do so quickly:

-- Comments need to be carried over
 - Docker container so the utility can be run without a local Java install
 - Test configurations published
-- Flag the use of inclusions  (YAML inclusions are not as flexible)
 - Add Javadoc

 #### Gaps & features (to be addressed)